Your Questions About Teenage Skin Care Spots

 concealer, obviously for under my eyes and any blemishes that the foundation didn’t take care of.

-now here’s for the tough bit, i use bronzer
+now here’s for the tricky bit, i use bronzer

-it’s for a look called “makeup without looking like makeup” it’s in the end to trick your mind into seeing different things.
+it’s for a look called “makeup without looking like makeup” it’s basically to trick your mind into seeing different things.

-i use bronzer in the hollows of my cheek ever so slightly to upshot in out my cheekbones
+i use bronzer in the hollows of my cheek ever so slightly to bring out my cheekbones

-blush to give a affront flush to the skin
+blush to give a slight flush to the skin

 and highlighter to give me a healthy glow